Session Initiation Protocol (SIP): Everything You Need To Know

 • Redirect Servers – A redirect server provides routing instructions to redirect SIP requests to the appropriate location.

-How Does the SIP Protocol Work?
+How SIP Protocol Works

 Session Initiation Protocol works using a request-response model.
 When a communication session is initiated, SIP follows the following steps: